mbarnettHMX/beneficial-ownership-engine/README.md

 For each entity in the dataset, Transparency Engine generates a narrative report illustrating the detected relationships and review flags contributing to its overall review priority.
 In typical use, review of high-priority reports will help inform real-world actions targeted at either the entity or its broader network.

-Transparency Engine consists of three components:
+Beneficial Ownership Engine consists of three components:

 - Pipeline: Python package that uses graph modeling techniques to detect networks of closely-related entities.
 - API: FastAPI interface that supports querying of the entity report using outputs produced by the entity relationship modeling pipeline.
 - Report: React-based application that enables viewing of the entity narrative report and exporting the report to a PDF file.